-We have audited the accompanying balance sheet of OHR Pharmaceutical, Inc. (the "Company") as of September 30, 2012 and the related statements of operations, changes in stockholders' equity (deficit) and cash flows for the year then ended and for the period from October 1, 2007 (inception) through September 30, 2012.
+We have audited the accompanying balance sheets of OHR Pharmaceutical, Inc. (the "Company") as of September 30, 2013 and 2012 and the related statements of operations, changes in stockholders' equity and cash flows for the years then ended and for the period from October 1, 2007 (inception) through September 30, 2013.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on these financial statements based on our audits.